Projects

 “Grid-scale storage plays an important role in the EU Net Zero Emissions by 2050 Scenario, providing important system services that range from short-term balancing and operating reserves, ancillary services for grid stability and deferment of investment in new transmission and distribution lines, to long-term energy storage and restoring grid operations following a blackout.”
 (IEA, 2022)

-BESS presents an important potential contribution for Malta to achieve its EU decarbonisation commitments and feature in the Malta Low Carbon Development Strategy and Malta’s 2030 National Energy and Climate Plan
+BESS presents an important potential contribution for Malta to achieve its EU decarbonisation commitments and features in the Malta Low Carbon Development Strategy, Malta’s 2030 National Energy and Climate Plan and Malta’s Energy Shift Document

 Procurement Procedures